veelenga/veelenga.github.io/_posts/2023-02-06-aws-s3-replication.markdown

           ...
 ```

-## Wrapup
+## Wrap up

 AWS S3 Bucket Replication across multiple AWS accounts is an incredibly powerful tool for businesses that need to ensure their data is secure and always available.
 The best part about using the AWS S3 bucket replication feature is how easy it makes sharing files between different accounts without having to manually transfer them over each time.
 However, the process of configuring such a replication using CloudFormation is not that straightforward.
 But still, if you understand the idea it connects the dots.
-Just to wrapup, it can be done in a few steps:
+Just to wrap up, it can be done in a few steps:

-1. Create replication configuration
+1. Create the replication configuration
-2. Create policy on the source bucket to write to destination
+2. Create the policy on the source bucket to write to the destination
-3. Create policy on the destination bucket to allow replicating from the source
+3. Create the policy on the destination bucket to allow replicating from the source
 4. Change replica owner upon replication